🎥 Free on-demand webinar "How to use LLM-as-a-judge to evaluate LLM systems." Get your access

 The ROC AUC score is a popular metric to evaluate the performance of binary classifiers.
 To compute it, you must measure the area under the ROC curve, which shows the classifier's performance at varying decision thresholds.

-This chapter explains how to plot the ROC curve, compute the ROC AUC and interpret it.
+This chapter covers how to plot the ROC curve, compute the ROC AUC and interpret it.
 We will also showcase it using the open-source Evidently Python library.

 TL;DR